Long-time estimates for heat flows on ALE manifolds

 \subsection{Structure of the paper}

-The paper is structured as follows: In Section \ref{sec: Elliptic Estimates}, we develop elliptic estimates for Dirac type operators on ALE manifolds.
-In particular, we develop scale broken estimates for Dirac type operators, thereby extending the results of \cite{Bartnik1986} for the Laplacian.
+The paper is structured as follows: In Section \ref{sec: Elliptic Estimates}, we discuss elliptic estimates for Dirac type operators on ALE manifolds.
+In particular, we state scale-broken estimates for Dirac type operators, which are analogous to the corresponding results of \cite{Bartnik1986} for the Laplacian.
 These play a pivotal role for developing derivative estimates under heat flows.